 I am not a victim.
 I am a survivor.
 The man who attacked me will cover his face, I won’t.

 Laxmi is an Indian campaigner, acid attack survivor and speaks for the rights of acid attack victims.
 She was attacked in 2005, at age 15, by a 32-year-old man who would not take her no for an answer.
 Laxmi has courageously advocated against acid attacks, gathering 27,000 signatures for a petition to curb acid sales, and taking the cause to the Indian Supreme Court.
 Her petition led the Supreme Court to order the central and state governments to regulate the sale of acid, and the Parliament to make prosecutions of acid attacks easier to pursue.
-She is the director of Chhanv Foundation, a NGO dedicated to help the survivors of acid attacks in India.
+She is the director of Chhanv Foundation, an NGO dedicated to helping survivors of acid attacks in India.
 Laxmi received a 2014 International Women of Courage award by US First Lady Michelle Obama.

 10. Mari Copeny

 Hi new followers.
-I’m Mari and I’m ten years old, my plan is change to the world.
+I’m Mari and I’m ten years old, my plan is to change the world.

 Flint, Michigan has been without clean tap water for three years.
 This was after lead seeped into the public water supply, making it unsafe to consume.
 It became a crisis large enough to make it a federal state of emergency.
-The community of Flint were forced to stop using their taps and stand in lines for bottled water.
+The community of Flint was forced to stop using their taps and stand in lines for bottled water.
 Mari grew tired of waiting for people to pay attention.
 She organized bottled water drives and handed out free water in Flint.
 Mari went online and got communities to donate hundreds of backpacks for Flint children whose parents had to choose between paying for school supplies or expensive water filters for their showers.
-Mari did not leave it there: she wrote to then President, Barack Obama, to do something about the crisis.
+Mari did not leave it there: she wrote to the President, Barack Obama, to do something about the crisis.
 Obama would invite Mari to the White House.
 Mari is ten years old.
 Let me repeat, Mari is ten years old and is changing the world.
 We can all be like Mari.